flatrick/XWiki-setup/RHEL/readme.md

 chown tomcat:tomcat /opt/tomcat/latest/lib/
 ```

-## NginX
+## nginx

-We'll need to create a configuration file for NginX to act as a reverse proxy for our website:
+We need to configure nginx to work as a reverse-proxy so any users trying to access the server on port 80 (default HTTP) will behind the curtains reach our Tomcat/XWiki on port 8080

-`vi /etc/nginx/conf.d/tomcat.conf`
+Edit the file `/etc/nginx/conf.d/tomcat.conf` as shown below

 ```nginx
 ## Expires map based upon HTTP Response Header Content-Type